 The Castle was the seat of the Liechtenstein dynasty until 1295, when it passed out of the family to the Lords of Stadek, under the terms of a marriage contract.
 In the course of the 14th century, the Castle was extended to its full current length; and in the 16th century it was extensively enlarged, at a time when it was owned by a succession of high-ranking noble families.
 Amongst others, the Castle passed through the hands of King Matthias Korvin, with Jan (Hans) Holuberzi as his castle governor.
 From 1592 the Castle was owned by the Counts of Khevenhuller, Barons of Aichelberg.

 The name Luxembourg was first mentioned in 963 when count Siegfried exchanged lands for a small fortified castle by the name of Lucilinburhuc.

-After the defeat of Napoleon, the Powers of the time gathered at the Congress of Vienna in 1815 to reorganise Europe.
-Due to the importance of the fortress they decided to create a new country around the fortified castle on the Bock: the Grand Duchy of Luxembourg.
+After the defeat of Napoleon, the Powers of the time gathered at the Congress of Vienna in 1815 to reorganize Europe.
+Due to the importance of the fortress, they decided to create a new country around the fortified castle on the Bock: the Grand Duchy of Luxembourg.